NetAppEMEA/hackathon-vol1-deprecated/webapp/README.md

 	  * `docker images`
 	  * `docker run -it -p 8081:8081 netapp/webapp`

     To detach yourself from the container, use the escape sequence CTRL+P followed by CTRL+Q.

+    If you change the webapp.rb file, you need to rebuild the docker image to use the updated Ruby file.

-9. Go to http://DOCKER-MACHINE-IP:8081 and see if it loads.
+9. Go to http://localhost:8081 and see if it loads.
 Take a picture and see if it loads.

 10. Start hacking.
 Change to manage a different camera (don’t forget to stop your container or run a new one on a different port), or extend the service to allow taking photos from multiple cameras, or whatever.
 Hack!

+## More hacking ideas - Keep Going!
+1. Learn HAML and create a nicer webpage.
+2. Improve the Elasticsearch search to look for RaspberryPI units which posted in the last hour.
+In other words filter out RaspberryPI entries from prior hacker events.
+3. Update the HAML to show the image captured by the remote RaspberryPI.